will-stone/browserosaurus/docs/supporting-a-browser-or-app.md

 } as const
 ```

-> ℹ️ The app objects within the root `apps` object should be in Alphabetical
+> ℹ️ The app objects within the root `apps` object should be in alphabetical
 > order by the `name` key.
 There's a test that will check for this.
 We'll
 > discuss running tests below.